ldsec/cellCNN/cellCNN_optimized/decentralized/readme.md

 # Weight Init

 1) Roots does :

 C := cellCNN.WeightsInit(Features, Filters, Features)

 W := cellCNN.WeightsInit(Filters, Classes (labels), Filters)

 2) Roots sends C and W down and to all childrends

-3) Root and each children do
+3) Root and each children do :

 P.SetWeights(C \*ckks.Matrix, W \*ckks.Matrix)

+then

 P.EncryptWeights()